angarsky/diveintopython/learn/variables/array/basic_operations.md

 ## How to Join an Array in Python

-To join an array in Python, you can use different methods depending on the type of array you are working with.
+You can join an array in Python using several different methods.
 Here are a few common approaches:

 1. Joining List Elements: